-For some types of conditions, you can define a custom incident description that passes useful information downstream for better incident responses or for use by other systems.
-You can create a custom incident description in the UI or with GraphQL.
+For some types of conditions, you can define a description template that passes useful information downstream for better incident responses or for use by other systems.
+You can create a description template in the UI or with GraphQL.

 Requirements